mfarthas/ObsidianCloudBackup/README.md

 # ObsidianCloudBackup

 An encrypted command-line backup system for local vaults.
-Files are encrypted on your machine with AES-256-GCM before they leave disk — the cloud provider holds only opaque ciphertext.
+Files are encrypted on your machine with AES-256-GCM before they leave disk, the cloud provider holds only opaque ciphertext.
 Works with AWS S3 and self-hosted MinIO.

 ---